colin-jesper/repro-routing-issue/README.md

 # Summary

-The issue is when navigating directly to the `/flights/[id]/index.tsx` screen (I do this when the app receives a push notification) there is no back button.
+The issue is when navigating directly to the `/flights/[id]/index.tsx` screen (in my actual app I do this when the app receives a push notification - to simulate this I have used a useEffect) there is no back button.

 This is apparently a very common issue with a simple solution - it's even highlighted in the FAQs https://docs.expo.dev/router/reference/faq/#missing-back-button